 With the clouded lens removed, the eye cannot focus a sharp image on the retina.
 A replacement lens or eyeglasses are therefore needed.

 IOLs are designed to improve specific aspects of vision.
-The choices include:
+In the U.S., there are currently 3 choices:

-- Lenses that address multifocal points.
-Multifocal lenses can focus at different points for both reading and distance vision.
+- Multifocal IOLs.
+These have been available since about 2004 and can focus at different points for both reading and distance vision.
 However, contrast may be reduced, and some patients experience glare and halos, particularly at night.

-The person and the doctor must make these decisions based on specific visual needs.
+The patient and the doctor must make these decisions based on specific visual needs.
 Many people also need eyeglasses after cataract surgery for reading or to correct astigmatism.

 Complications of Cataract Surgery